kstenerud/compact-time/README.md

-Compact Date Format
+Compact Time Format
 ===================

-Compact date format is an encoding scheme to store a complete date, down to the nanosecond, in as few bytes as possible.
+The compact time formats are encoding schemes to store a complete time, date, or timestamp in as few bytes as possible for data transmission.

+Any Gregorian or proleptic Gregorian date can be recorded to the nanosecond using this encoding.

 Features
 --------

+ * Encodes a date into as few as 3 bytes.
+ * Encodes a time into as few as 4 bytes.
- * Encodes a complete date & time into as few as 5 bytes.
+ * Encodes a timestamp into as few as 5 bytes.
+ * Supports unlimited positive and negative year values.
+ * Supports time units down to the nanosecond.
+ * Supports leap years and leap seconds.
  * Maintenance-free (no leap second tables to update).
  * Efficient conversion to/from human readable fields (no multiplication or division).
- * Supports unlimited positive and negative years.
- * Supports time units down to the nanosecond.
- * Supports leap years and leap seconds.
- * Dates are relative to UTC by default.
+ * Time zones are location-based, not offset-based.